skip to main content

 The Dersingham Walking Group has a team of experienced leaders one of whom guides each of our walks.
 We are always looking to expand the number of leaders, so if you would like to join us please get in touch.
 Training is provided and we can also suggest suitable walks if necessary.

-Speaking of walking routes, Cliff Jordan runs an excellent website called Whiffler's Walks which catalogues a large number of local walks.
-You can find a link to Cliff's website below.
+Speaking of walking routes, there is an excellent website called Whiffler's Walks which catalogues a large number of local walks.
+You can find a link below.
 Look forward to seeing you with your boots on!

 whiffler's walks website, with many local routes